bronnie-davies/transcripts_insights_task/README.md

 We then evaluate how well the model is working by comparing to a ground truth (this has been artifically created for demonstartion purposes).

 Finally, we gather some data insights:
-- how often transcripts labelled with each sentiment are also labelled with each outcome.
+- how often transcripts labelled with each sentiment are also labelled with each outcome
 - what are the most common words that occur for each group of labelled transcripts (e.g. top 10 words for positive sentiment transcripts)